AliRezaBmeDu/Portfolio-Website/README.md

 ### Deployment

-This project can be deployed by using the github pages and other web plaform.
+This is the [live demo link](https://alirezabmedu.github.io/Portfolio-Website/) of the website.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>